mmastrac/proc_pidinfo/README.md

 proc_pidinfo = "0.1"
 ```

-Then, you can use the `proc_pidinfo` and `proc_pidfdinfo` functions to get information about a process's file descriptors.
+Then, you can use the `proc_*` functions to get information about a process (including task info, file descriptors, etc).

 ```rust
 use proc_pidinfo::*;